Personal, Social, Health and Citizenship Education (PSHCE)

-- Year 11 – Careers Education, Employability, Planning for the future, University Courses, CV Writing and Interview Skills.
+- Year 11 – Careers Education, Employability, Planning for the future, University Courses, Apprenticeships, CV Writing and Interview Skills.

 The lessons will follow the familiar format that you are used to, with very little written homework, but requiring reflection and research for lesson preparation, on some occasions.